Bed bugs vs Dust mites - What Bit You?

 - Shed skin or eggshells from bed bugs is also a tell-tale sign of bed bugs.
 Look for them near your bed.

-- If you can catch an individual, bring it to a specialist to determine the species of the bug.
+- If you can catch an individual, bring it to a bed bugs exterminator to determine the species of the bug.

-- Vacuum thoroughly the bedroom and around your bed.
+- Vacuum thoroughly in the bedroom and around your bed.